Twig Adventures

 17 miles, Gain: 4665′, Loss: 3520′, elevation 7220′

 I slept really well at the great campsite and felt rejuvenated after my previous low energy day.
-The 3 of us set off together and as usual, we had a big uphill to get done.
+The 3 of us set off together and as usual, we had a big uphill to get done first thing.
 At least it brought us to a beautiful ridge with great views ahead and behind us, with a line of sheer mountains stretching as far as I could see.
 There were also beautiful fields of wildflowers everywhere.
 I got a great picture of Michelle, who I hiked with much of the day.
-She was from Ontario, just outside of Toronto, and was a teacher at a private French Catholic school.
+She had interesting stories from being a teacher at a private French Catholic school outside Toronto.

 We went down into another valley and lo and behold, found Woody at the next campsite, the one we’d been planning to press onto but hadn’t since we were tired and also wanted to let him catch up.
-He had done some blue blazing to get there faster, which I totally understood since it had been such a hard day previously.
+He’d done some blue blazing to get there faster, which I totally understood since it had been such a hard section.
 I was relieved he was ok.
 With everyone accounted for, we began the climb up to the pass.
 It was a lot easier than Tornado Pass, 2 days prior.
 I stopped for a lunch break at James lake and also signed the trail register right before that.
-I think it was the first I’d seen, so it was fun to see how many other GDTers were ahead.
+I think it was the first I’d seen, and it was fun to learn how many other GDTers were ahead.

-Just as I reached the alpine area of the pass, I spied 2 mountain bikers that were traveling on an old mining road.
+Just as I reached the alpine area, I spied 2 mountain bikers that were traveling on an old mining road.
 Then I caught up with Michelle, who I guess passed me while I was having lunch.
 She was going to stop at Baril creek camp, but I think the mosquitos convinced her otherwise.
-Well, we’d also convinced her to try camping by the lake at the top of the pass, figuring it would be pretty nice.
+We’d discussed camping by the lake at the top of the pass, figuring it would be pretty nice.
 It was indeed splendidly scenic, with wonderful views of Mt Bolton, framed by meadows of purple flowers.
 The pictures don’t capture the essence of all the flowers…it was just so beautiful.

 We dropped our packs and searched around for a decent campsite.
 There were definitely some that would have worked, but they were exposed to the wind.
 There was a slight chance of rain that weighed on our decision to continue on, but more than that, the mosquitos were quite bad, even in the full daylight.
 I took a quick dip in the lake, more for the novelty rather than the necessity of it.
 The lake was a poor swim hole…shallow with a mucky bottom.
 The mossies attacked me immediately as I got out and I was like, “I’m outta here!”